MelodicDrumstep/High-Performance-Algos-Data-Structures/conditional_sum/README.md

         jmp     .L56                       ; Jump to handle remaining elements
 ```

-Therefore, in this case, the overhead of using bitwise operations is greater than the approach using `pandn` or `cmov` instructions.
+Therefore, in this case, the overhead of using bitwise operations is similar to (and a little bit higher than) the approach using `pandn` or `cmov` instructions.

 This also reminds us that modern compilers are already very powerful at eliminating branches.
 If you want to use bitwise operation tricks, you must measure performance and inspect the generated assembly.